korayyenal/Heart-Attack-Prediction/README.md

 With this goal in mind, I use the following tree-based methods:

-- Decision Tree
+- Decision Tree,
-- Random forest
+- Random forest, and
 - XGboost

-, where these algorithms pretty much represent the variety of tree-based algorithms to a great extent.
+, where they represent the variety of tree-based algorithms to a great extent.

 ### Recursive feature elimination

-I use Recursive Feature Elimination technique to identify the number of features with the best accuracy for both decision tree and random forest algorithms.
+For both decision tree and random forest, I use Recursive Feature Elimination technique to identify the number of features with the best accuracy.
 Once I find the number of features, I identify the selected features for each algorithm.

-Finding the selected features for each algorithm allows to build the actual algorithms based on these features, instead of using all the features in the dataset, which would have been more costly and likely to produce less interpretable results

-For XGBoost algorithm, a different approach was used in identifying the most relevant features.
-Instead of using recursive elimination, feature importance2 of the XGBoost algorithm was generated to see which of the features are the most critical in the prediction of complications.
-Informed by the feature importance graph, I identify the most relevant features to be used in the algorithm.
-In the end, for the simple decision tree and XGBoost there were 3 different feature sets with different feature numbers are identified to build the models, whereas for random forest set of features used was 4.
+For XGBoost algorithm, instead of using recursive elimination, I generate a feature importance graph and identify the most critical features in predicting the complications.

+In the end, I identify three feature sets with different number of features for Decision Tree and XGBoost, and four feature sets for Random Forest.

 ## Results

 ### Most important features

-When I compare the results of the feature selection for each algorithm, 9 most important features are the same.
+The 9 most important features are the same across all algorithms.
 These features are the following:

 - Age
 - Serum potassium content (K_BLOOD)